 On June 12th, 2017, I found myself in Baraboo, Wisconsin looking for periodical cicadas, attempting to verify their existence in that city.
-I found no cicadas, but I did come across the Circus World museum/historic site.
+I found no cicadas, but I did discover the Circus World Museum/historic site.
 Driving past Circus World, it didn’t seem that compelling: the buildings were bland and seemed unexceptional.

 I parked across from the museum so I could inspect the trees in a park for cicadas — from that vantage point I could see into the grounds of the museum — I could see an elephant, a circus tent, and trains of circus wagons.
 That was enough to make me think “okay, that looks interesting, I’m here, I’m not finding any cicadas, I might as well go inside”.